deviodigital/dispensary-age-verification/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1 =
+* Added Theme Customizer options to allow users to customize the pop up title, copy, minimum age and logo upload

 = 1.0.1 =
 * Removed bug that redirected visitors to the wrong URL after form submissions (thanks [@VanSmoke](https://twitter.com/VanSmokecom))